 Pipeline operators and emergency responders are trained to protect life, property and facilities in the case of an emergency.
 Pipeline operators will also take steps to minimize the amount of product that leaks out and to isolate the pipeline emergency.

-Belle Fourche Pipeline Company invests significant time and capital maintaining the quality and integrity of their pipeline systems.
+Bridger Pipeline LLC invests significant time and capital maintaining the quality and integrity of their pipeline systems.
 Most active pipelines are monitored 24 hours a day via manned control centers.
-Belle Fourche Pipeline Company also utilizes aerial surveillance and/or on-ground observers to identify dangers.
-Control potential center personnel continually monitor the pipeline system and assess changes in pressure and flow.
-They notify field personnel if there is a possibility of a leak.
-Motor operated control valves are utilized to isolate a leak.
+Bridger Pipeline LLC also utilizes aerial surveillance and/or on-ground observers to identify potential dangers.